PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 Because the original exception is not set as the previous exception, all information about the stack trace inside the foo function call is lost.

+Simply by setting the previous exception when throwing the new exception all the information is retained.

 ```php
  try {